COPES3D/synthkat/README.md

 larger datasets.
 The first set of pilot data in .csv and .txt format, as well as scripts in python, are available on https://github.com/scollinselliott/synthkat.

+Stephen Collins-Elliott

+Department of Classics, University of Tennessee, Knoxville

 25 October 2015
 Knoxville, Tennessee